 Though 97 percent of an ink cartridge is recyclable, 375 million cartridges end up in landfills each year.
-To cut down on this waste and to cut your costs by 70 percent, head online to InkjetWilly.com to find the cheapest replacement ink and remanufactured options for your specific printer.
+Cut down on this waste and cut your costs by 70 percent.
+Head to InkjetWilly.com to find the cheapest replacement ink and remanufactured options for your printer.

 Manufacturer’s boasting “natural” toilet cleaners charge roughly $5 per bottle.
 You can save up to $50 a year using pantry goods like vinegar and baking soda to tackle common household chores!

 Last year, the average coupon user saved $1,560 a year spending just 20 minutes each week looking for deals.
-Avoid those paper circulars and download a free coupon app like Coupon Sherpa for savings at retailers, restaurants, service providers and more.
+Avoid those paper circulars, with a free coupon app.
+For instance, try Coupon Sherpa for savings at retailers, restaurants, service providers and more.
 Save paper, save money: boom!

-5. Send E-Cards or Repurpose Greeting Cards ($40 Annual Savings)
+Send E-Cards or Re-purpose Greeting Cards ($40 Annual Savings)

 Gadgets and appliances like TVs, laptops, coffee makers, space heaters and cable boxes continue to suck energy even when turned off.
 Get in the habit of unplugging all these electronics and appliances when you aren’t using them.
 Considering that the average American home electricity costs are $1,300 a year, 5 percent savings can keep an extra $65 in your pocket.